grahamshaw1972/a2000Serotina/buildInstructions/README.md

 Solder the Pin headers onto the Teensy++ 2.0 Arduino MCU.
 Using the PCB holes as a guide makes this process easier.
 Solder the pin in each corner first, followed by all of the others.

-**NB** - solder so that the metal collars are at the top and therefore so that the Teensy MCU is resting on top of the metal collars.
+**NB** - solder so that the plastic collars are at the top and therefore so that the Teensy MCU is resting on top of the plastic collars.
 The small metal posts above the collars should be poking through by approx 1.25 mm.

 ![v1_1_teensyPins.JPG](v1_1_teensyPins.JPG)